dvnasutosh/betterdataclasses/README.md

   - `List`
   - `Literal`
   - *anything that `typing.get_origin()` 1 times leads to the aforementioned types or the default generic types*
--  Can't produce JSON file out of `Enum`  but it is accepted.
+-  Can't produce JSON file out of `Enum`,  but it is accepted.
+-  Can't add data members post *class defination*, i.e. in *runtime*.

 ## **Usage Example- StrictDictionary**